 It is true that some edge techniques require specific entry or exit points.
 However, perfect entries are not a requirement nor a guarantee of success.

-Some researches have suggested that risk management strategies have more influence over results than any other part of a trading process.
+Some researchers have suggested that risk management strategies have more influence over results than any other part of a trading process.
 While this claim may be a little overblown, it is true that a great deal of preparation and hard work can be quickly undone by one catastrophic loss.

 From an individual trade basis, a trader should always trade by these four components: